viettask/FTRchallenge/README.md

 5. When the program on start, Start / Halt / Resume buttons will show off, but the Quit button is disabled.

-6. The program only allows to be into 'Start' state if all the field requied entered ( the amount value in seconds and at least the first value entered)
+6. The program only allows to be into 'Start' state if all the field requied entered ( the amount value in seconds and at least the first value entered).

+7. When the program starts, users can force the program to be into pause state with 'Halt' button.